Can Forensic DNA Tell Identical Twins Apart?

 In 2009 in Germany, $6.8 million worth of jewelry was stolen from a department store.
 The culprit left behind DNA evidence, which hit to identical twin brothers in the national database.
 Since it was impossible to tell which one did it using current forensic DNA technology, they were released.

-This case happened 10 years ago, but current forensic DNA technology still cannot discriminate between identical twins.
+The case above happened 10 years ago, but the answer is the same today: forensic DNA technology cannot discriminate between identical twins.

 In this post, I explain why current forensic DNA techniques can’t discriminate between identical twins, documented exceptions, future technologies, and examples of actual court cases involving identical twins.
 Then I share how you can use these ideas when writing your crime fiction novel.

 When forensic DNA analysis is performed on identical twins, their results will be the exact same.
-There is no way to tell them apart because forensic DNA looks at a tiny fraction of the DNA found in humans.
+There is no way to tell them apart because any small changes in the DNA (called mutations) that might be present wouldn't be detected.

 However, there are some exceptions.
 In this homicide case, one of the twins had a mutation at one of the 20 STR locations.
 A mutation is a permanent change in the DNA.
 Mutations are very rare.
 Because only one twin had this mutation, the DNA results could differentiate between the guilty twin and the innocent twin.